damiyu/CSE151A-MEW/README.md

 #### Model 1 Evaluation

 Our first model ultimately ended with an accuracy of 53% which, although is better than randomly guessing, is not a reliably consistent result and wouldn’t be trustworthy as a method of prediction.

-This may have been due to the model architecture as we don’t have any hidden layers limiting our model on how many features it can consult.Additionally, our current analysis process is regressive, where we allow the model to output any numerical value, and we use thresholds to assign them to a rating of 1 to 5.
+This may have been due to the model architecture as we don’t have any hidden layers limiting our model on how many features it can consult.
+Additionally, our current analysis process is regressive, where we allow the model to output any numerical value, and we use thresholds to assign them to a rating of 1 to 5.
 The motivation behind this is that we wanted to maintain the comparative aspect that a 2-star rating is worse than 3 stars but better than 1 star which would only be relevant given continuous values.
 However, this may not be the analysis that fits most with the data, as the targets we are trying to reach are discrete.

 When planning for future improvements, we considered increasing the number of layers and units in our model and switching activation functions to transition towards classification.
 We also considered adding additional text analysis to the headline, pros, and cons as these columns may also contain some more sentiment we can use to augment our decisions.
 Thus, two potentially great models are a DNN with more layers or an ANN that utilizes the sentiment of the text.